core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 |:-------+:-----------+:--------------------+-----------:+------------:+------------:+
 |      2 | Release    | Bad-Server-Name     | empty      | 0           | (none)      |

-The Bad-Server-Name elective option indicates that the default indicated by the CSM Server-Name Option is unlikely to be useful for this server.
+The elective Bad-Server-Name Option indicates that the default indicated by the CSM Server-Name Option is unlikely to be useful for this server.

 | Number | Applies to | Name                | Format     | Length      | Base Value  |
 |:-------+:-----------+:--------------------+-----------:+------------:+------------:+
 |      4 | Release    | Alternate-Address   | string     | 1-255       | (none)      |

-The Alternative-Address elective option requests the peer to instead open a connection of the same scheme as the present connection to the alternative transport address given.
+The elective Alternative-Address Option requests the peer to instead open a connection of the same scheme as the present connection to the alternative transport address given.
 Its value is in the form "authority" as defined in Section 3.2 of {{RFC3986}}.